-Prices for creative boxes with original design depends on many factors, such as size, quality of materials, quantity, ect.
+Prices for creative boxes with original design depends on many factors, such as size, quality of materials, quantity, etc.

 Usually MOQ starts from 30-50pc and can be produces and delivered in 2-4 weeks.

-Below you can find some calculation for box production in EU and USA (depend from which warehouse/ office will be made delivery for US influencer).
+Below you can find some calculation for box production in EU and USA (depends from which warehouse/ office will be made delivery for US influencer).
 Let’s assume we need 100 boxes.